hare1039/simple-nodejs-example/README.md

 1.  new

         var url = require("url");
+        // ------ add this line at the beginning

         var pathname = url.parse(request.url).pathname;
         console.log("Request for " + pathname + " received.");
         if (pathname == "/") {